FUTRLI/graphflow/README.md

 graphflow supports the building, execution and graphical rendering of simple linear workflows.

-There may be times when complex business logic is best represented in the form of a decision tree or a workflow made up of a series of yes/no questions and actions or decisions that can be taken.
+There may be times when complex business logic is best represented in the form of a decision tree or a workflow made up of a series of yes/no questions and actions or decisions that should be taken.

-In such a case it is difficult for a product stakeholder to precisely express what they expect and it's equally difficult for them to validate it once it's built.

-The graphflow package allows this logic to be built and represented as a self-documenting series of Task nodes with conditional Paths between them.
+The graphflow package allows this logic to be built and represented as a self-documenting series of Task nodes with conditional Paths between them, allowing a project stakeholder to easily validate what has been built.

 # Features

 - A sensible API to construct a graphflow from Tasks and Paths
+- Shared ExecutionContext passed between Tasks in which any data can be stored
 - Rendering of the graphflow structure
 - Rendering of the path taken through a graphflow, given a particular context